← All Posts

 Someone might leave with canned beans, tomato sauce, rice, ground beef, onions, and pasta.
 That's the foundation for a full week of meals.
 But if you don't know how those things fit together, or you haven't cooked much before, those ingredients can sit in the cupboard while the stress of figuring out dinner happens all over again.

-Closing that gap — helping people turn the ingredients they have into meals they'll actually enjoy — is what PantryReady is about.
+Closing that gap is what PantryReady is about.
+Helping people turn the ingredients they received into meals they'll actually enjoy.

 Food security is more than food